CoderDojo-Content/Beginner-HTML-CSS/en/adding-pictures.md

 5. To add a picture of your own to the website, click on the image icon again, and click "Add Image".
 Click "Upload" and then select "Click To Select Files".
 Select the file on your computer that you want to upload and click "Open".
 Click "Done" when you are finished uploading files.
 6. Once you have uploaded a picture you can add it to your website using the `<img>` tag as before.
 Change the value of the `src` attribute so that it exactly matches the name of the file with your picture.
 Change the value of the `alt` attribute to a short description of the picture.
 Remember that the filename and the alt text must be inside quotation marks!
 7. Click Save to save your work and Run to see how it looks.
 8. Bonus: add a map!
 Go to maps.google.com and search for a place you want to show on your website.
 Once you have got a result, find the "Share" button and click it.
 Select the option "Embed".

 9. You will see a textbox with all the text selected \(if you accidentally unselect the text, you can select it all again by clicking on it and pressing the Ctrl and A keys together on your keyboard, just like before\).
 Press the Ctrl and C keys together on your keyboard to copy the text.

 10. Then go your code window, and click in the place where you want to put the map, for example below a closing &lt;/p&gt; tag.
 Paste the code by pressing Ctrl and V on your keyboard at the same time, just like before.
 Don't worry about understanding all the code you just pasted!
 Click Run to see the map appear on your web page.

-11. These are special tags: to use them you need to include an extra piece of information called an **attribute**.
-The attribute you include is `href` and it tells the browser the address of the page to link to.
-The address of the page must go inside quotation marks.
-It looks like this: `<a href="attractions.html">Attractions</a>`

-12. Find a picture that you want to use.
-Or, you can use this one \(already loaded in trinket, or soy link to a png file?\)
-    1. Need help getting a picture?
-If you find a picture on the internet that you want to use, right click it and click "Save Image As...".
-Then you can select a folder on your computer to save it in, choose a name for the file, and click Save.
-Remember to take note of what folder you saved it in, and what the file is called!

-13. In trinket, click on the image icon next to the plus sign \(screenshot\)

-14. Click "Add Image".
-If there are any images already uploaded, you will see them here.
-15. Click on the "Upload Image" button
-16. You will see a box where you can
+11. If you look carefully you should be able to find a `width` attribute in the pasted code.
+You can change its value to make the map appear bigger or smaller.

+12. This technique works for YouTube videos as well!